-Best Things to Do and See in Porto Venere in 1 Day
+Best Things to Do in Porto Venere in 1 Day

-- 1 Best Things to Do and See in Porto Venere in 1 Day
+- 1 Best Things to Do in Porto Venere in 1 Day

 One of the prettiest places I have ever stumbled upon in the Italian Riveria, on the Ligurian Coast, is Porto Venere.
 Personally, I had not heard of it before my arrival in Liguria, but I don’t think that it is a real hidden gem anymore.